rmbw74/BangazonApi/README.md

 "description": <string>,
 }
 ```
-id = the int id of the producttype
+id = the int id of the producttype this must match the id in the URL

 description = Product description